hreikin/xmrig-api/docs/README.md

 - **Support for Multiple Miners**: Configure and manage multiple miners from a single instance.
 - **Data Persistence**: Store and manage miner data in a database to ensure resilience and prevent data loss during API or miner restarts.
-- **Comprehensive Test Coverage**: A robust test suite for enhanced reliability and easier development.
 - **Getting Started Examples**: Practical examples to help new users quickly understand and use the tool.
 - **Reference Documentation**: Detailed documentation to guide you through all features and functions.
 - **Logging**: Configurable logging for better debugging and monitoring.